 Just a short ferry ride across the bay is the warm, white sands of Quarry Beach, located on the east side of Angel Island.
 If it’s privacy and vistas you’re seeking, this is your top choice.
 The quiet stretch affords panoramic views of the East Bay and San Francisco skyline, as well as wind-protected areas for easy sunbathing.
 Nearby, you’ll find dirt and paved roads for walking or cycling, as well as a picnic area and campsite just up the hill.

 This small cove between Lands End and Baker Beach provides a welcome, uncrowded, dog-free retreat.
 (On clear days, you’ll still see the Golden Gate Bridge in the distance.)
 The beach is said to be named after Chinese fishermen during the Gold Rush-era, who would dock their boats along the coastline and camp out on the sand; you’ll find a stone monument devoted to them at the edge of the parking lot.
 Today, it’s the haunt of middle-aged swim clubs who take their frigid laps in the morning.
-There are several tall, craggy rocks jutting out of the water that hoodie-clad beach-goers claim as personal islands, as well as shallow, sandy caves along the shoreline.
 The beach isn't large, so get there early if you want a spot in sun.

 This rocky strip of sand is the ideal spot for active beach-goers who are quickly bored by sunbathing.
-Hike there from Lands End along the half-mile Coastal Trail, which is bordered by Monterey Cypress trees.
+Hike there from Lands End along the half-mile Coastal Trail.
 From the bottom of the trail, a stairway of more than 100 wooden steps leads down to the beach.
 Above the beach is the Lands End Labyrinth, a small rock labyrinth with stunning views of the bridge.
 Below the rocky bluffs between Point Lobos and Lands End there are three shipwrecks, exposed at low tides, just waiting to be explored.

-Because Thornton is smaller and farther south, it has the effect of a miniature, less-crowded version of Fort Funston.
+Because Thornton is smaller and farther south, it's like a miniature, less-crowded version of Fort Funston.
 Technically, the trails leading to the beach have been cordoned off due to erosion.
 But the adventurous still step over the cord and carefully clamber their way down to the surf along Mar Vista Stables’ equestrian trail.
 The beach is usually nearly empty, save scattered horseback riders and hang-gliders soaring overhead.
-And even if you’re too nervous to skirt the rules, Thornton is worth a trip; snag a park bench or picnic table at the overlook for an incredible sunset view.
+And even if you’re too nervous to skirt the rules, Thornton is still worth a trip; snag a park bench or picnic table at the overlook for an incredible sunset view.

 Though this south-facing Angel Island beach is windier than its east-side counterpart, Quarry Beach, it’s also considerably less packed.
 Walk or bike one and a half miles along Perimeter Road, an old military road that originally connected the forts of the island, then veer down the unmarked path just past Battery Ledyard.
 There, you’ll find this lovely, wide-open beach.
 The breeze—and current—can be strong, but views stretching from the Golden Gate to the Bay Bridge make it all worthwhile.